multimediaeval/multimediaeval.github.io/_editions/2026/tasks/enthymeme.md

 #### Participant information

 * Register as a team consisting of one, but ideally multiple people.
-You are free to submit to any of the challenges we propose, or to the “Quest for Insight” track”, or both.
+You are free to submit to any of the challenges we propose, or to the “Quest for Insight” track, or both.
 * You will be expected to submit a working notes paper that describes your approach and present your approach at the workshop (in-person or online).
 * Submitting your work: the task organizers will provide information on how to submit your runs.
 * Preparing Your Working Notes Paper: Instructions on preparing your working notes paper will be available closer to the deadline.